csteach/source/422/Readme.md

 ### Source - 422

-A collection of source code examples developed for CS.
+A collection of source code examples developed for COMP 422.

 #### Contents
 * 2015